typedb/typedb-driver-examples/commerce/bookstore/README.md

 The bookstore schema has the following entities:

-- Product
+- product
-  - Book
+  - book
-- Person
+- person
-  - User
+  - user
-- Order
+- order

 #### Relations